 Interventional fellows participate in on-going clinical and basic research studies and collaborate with Division of Cardiology faculty members.
 Fellows are expected to assist in the management and follow-up of the research subjects.
 They also are encouraged to pursue independent research projects.

-Applications for July 2013 positions will be accepted beginning Aug.
-1, 2012.
+Applications for July 2017 positions will be accepted beginning July 1, 2016.
 Interviews are arranged by invitation after a review of completed applications.
-Interviews will occur in September 2012.
-Applications are accepted each year through Aug.
-31.
+Interviews will occur in October 2016.

 Applicants are notified by email if they are selected for personal interviews with faculty members.